-MODULE I THE KEY PRINCIPLES OF FINANCE

-The key principles of finance- Finance and the real resources of an organisation-Business objectives- The maximisation of shareholder wealth- Company ownership-Types of business entity - Types of medium-term company finance- Types of shortterm company finance- Taxation- Personal taxation- Corporation tax- Capital gains Tax- Double taxation relief.
+MODULE I THE KEY PRINCIPLES OF FINANCE 8+3 The key principles of finance- Finance and the real resources of an organization-Business objectives- The maximisation of shareholder wealth-Company ownership- Types of business entity - Types of medium-term company finance- Types of short-term company finance- Taxation- Personal taxation- Corporation tax- Capital gains Tax- Double taxation relief.

-MODULE II FINANCIAL INSTRUMENTS
+MODULE II FINANCIAL INSTRUMENTS 7+2

-Financial instruments- Debenture - Unsecured Ioan stocks- Subordinated debt-Eurobond Ioan capital- Share capital-Convertible- Warrants- Use of derivatives-Financial futures- Options- Interest rates and currency swaps- Issue of shares-Obtaining stock exchange quotation- Rights issues- Scrip issues.
+Financial instruments- Debenture - Unsecured loan stocks- Subordinated debt- Eurobond loan capital- Share capital-Convertible- Warrants- Use of derivatives- Financial futures- Options- Interest rates and currency swaps-Issue of shares- Obtaining stock exchange quotation- Rights issues- Scrip issues.

-MODULE III INTRODUCTION TO ACCOUNTS

-Introduction to accounts- Users- regulation- requirements- Accounting Standards Board- The auditors' report- Accounting concepts- The main accounts- balance sheetincome statement- cash flow statement- Statement of changes in equity- Notes to the accounts.
+MODULE III INTRODUCTION TO ACCOUNTS 7+2 Introduction to accounts- Users- regulation- requirements- Accounting Standards Board- The auditors' report- Accounting concepts- The main accounts- balance sheet- income statement- cash flow statement- Statement of changes in equity- Notes to the accounts.

-MODULE IV GENERATING ACCOUNTS
+MODULE IV GENERATING ACCOUNTS 7+2

-Depreciation- purpose of depreciation- straight line basis -reducing balance method-Generating accounts -The trial balance- Constructing financial statements.
+Depreciation- purpose of depreciation- straight line basis -reducing balance method- Generating accounts -The trial balance- Constructing financial statements.

-MODULE V GROUPAND INSURANCE COMPANY ACCOUNTS 7+2
+MODULE V GROUP AND INSURANCE COMPANY 8+3 ACCOUNTS

-Group accounts and insurance company accounts- Subsidiary companies-Consolidated balance sheets- Goodwill on consolidation- Minority interests-
+Group accounts and insurance company accounts- Subsidiary companies-Consolidated balance sheets- Goodwill on consolidation- Minority interests-Associated companies.

-35 Associated companies.

-MODULE VI INTERPRETATION AND LIMITATION OF ACCOUNTS 8+3
+MODULE VI INTERPRETATION AND LIMITATION OF 8+3 ACCOUNTS

-Interpretation of accounts- security of Ioan capital - Income cover and income priority percentages- Asset cover and asset priority percentages- Gearing-shareholder analysis- Ratios involving share information- Profitability ratios- Liquidity ratios- Efficiency ratios- Limitations in the interpretation of accounts.
+Interpretation of accounts- security of loan capital - Income cover and income priority percentages- Asset cover and asset priority percentages- Gearingshareholder analysis- Ratios involving share information- Profitability ratios-Liquidity ratios- Efficiency ratios- Limitations in the interpretation of accounts.

-- 1. Anne Britton, Chris waterston "Financial Accounting", Pearson Education, 2009 - 2.
-Barry Elliott, Jamie Elliott "Financial Accounting and reporting", Trans-Atlantic publications, 2005. - 3.
-Lawrence Revsine "Financial Reporting and Analysis", Mc Graw Hill, 2008. - 4.
-Samuels, J M; Brayshaw, R E; Craner, J M. "Financial statement analysis in Europe" -Chapman & Hall, 1995. - Brigham, Eugene F; Houston, Joel F. "Fundamentals of financial management" 9th Edition - Harcourt Brace, 2000. - 6.
+- 1. Anne Britton, Chris waterston "Financial Accounting", Pearson Education,2009 - 2.
+Barry Elliott, Jamie Elliott "Financial Accounting and reporting", Trans-Atlantic publications, 2005. - Lawrence Revsine "Financial Reporting and Analysis", Mc Graw Hill, 2008. - 4.
+Samuels, J M; Brayshaw, R E; Craner, J M. "Financial statement analysis in Europe" -Chapman & Hall, 1995. - 5.
+Brigham, Eugene F; Houston, Joel F. "Fundamentals of financial management" 9th Edition Harcourt Brace, 2000. - 6.
 Brett, M. "How to read the financial pages", 2nd Edition-Random House Business Books, 2003. - 7.
 Holmes, Geoffrey; Sugden, Alan; Gee, Paul.
-"Interpreting company reports and accounts"- 8th Edition - Pearson Education, 2002. - 8.
-Brealey, Richard A; Myers, Stewart C. "Principles of corporate finance" 7th Edition -McGraw-Hill, 2003.
+"Interpreting company reports and accounts"- 8th Edition Pearson Education, 2002. - Brealey, Richard A; Myers, Stewart C. "Principles of corporate finance" - 7th Edition -McGraw-Hill, 2003.

+COURSE OUTCOMES: On completion of the course the students will be able to

-- demonstrate a knowledge and understanding of the principal terms which is used in investment and asset management. - Demonstrate an awareness of the key principles of finance and basic principles of personal and corporate taxation. - Describe the structure of a joint stock company and the different methods by which it may be financed. - Demonstrate a knowledge and understanding of the characteristics of the principal forms of financial instrument issued or used by companies and the ways in which they may be issued.
+CO1: demonstrate a knowledge and understanding of the principal terms which is used in investment and asset management.

+CO2: demonstrate an awareness of the key principles of finance and basic principles of personal and corporate taxation.

+CO3: describe the structure of a joint stock company and the different methods by which it may be financed.

+CO4: demonstrate a knowledge and understanding of the characteristics of the principal forms of financial instrument issued or used by companies and the ways in which they may be issued.

-- Describe the basic construction of accounts of different types and the role and principal features of the accounts of a company. - Interpret the accounts of a company or a group of companies and discuss the limitations of such interpretation and show how financial techniques can be used in the assessment of capital investment projects.
+CO5: describe the basic construction of accounts of different types and the role and principal features of the accounts of a company.

+CO6: interpret the accounts of a company or a group of companies and discuss the limitations of such interpretation and show how financial techniques can be used in the assessment of capital investment projects.